About my Art Work

 ‘Scenic Silks’ was originally chosen as a descriptive name for my batik pictures that were created on silk scarves, ties and for framed pieces .
 Batik is a process of alternatively applying hot wax and painting with dye.
 My art work has developed and changed over 20 years, but it felt right to keep the Scenic Silks name.

 I am passionate about colour and its application on silk and paper.
-On paper, I create mixed media pictures using batik and soft pastels.
-I’ve also started working solely in soft pastels on paper with a watercolour ground.
-I’ll be adding a gallery of my art work in 2019.
+On paper or board I create mixed media pictures using batik and batiked paper collage.
+I’ve also started working in soft pastels on board with an acrylic inks ground and with oils and cold wax medium.
+I’ll be adding a gallery of my art work in 2020.
 Meanwhile read on for more information about my products.

 Hand Painted Scarves